RunestoneInteractive/RunestoneServer/everyday/2013/02/1_primes.rst

     mylist = [primeCandidate % p for p in primes] all(mylist)

 Now, mylist is going to contain a bunch of numbers.
 If all the numbers are non zero then none of the previous primes in the list ``primes`` divide evenly into ``primeCandidate`` and we know that ``primeCandidate`` itself is a prime number!
-If, however, one of the numbers in mylist is 0 then we know it is divisible by another number besides 1 and itself and primeCandidate is not a number.
+If, however, one of the numbers in mylist is 0 then we know it is divisible by another number besides 1 and itself and primeCandidate is not a prime number.

  Now, you will notice that I emphasized the word **almost** just a few lines back.
 The reason for this is that ``mylist`` is really a list created by a list comprehension.
 By embedding a list comprehension like statement as the parameter to a function, we actually are creating a generator to pass to the function!
 Here's proof::